PCI Security Standards Council publishes updated data security standard

 - Qualified PIN Assessor (QPA)

-Our global PCI Planning, Readiness and Compliance professionals will work with your organization to conduct a PCI 4.0 compliance gap assessment to understand what requirements are not currently in place and require remediation.
-We can then advise you on the most effective and efficient methods for achieving compliance, whether it involves implementing a new solution, changing or outsourcing a process, implementing compensating controls, or planning for a Customized Approach to some of the requirements.
+Our global PCI Planning, Readiness and Compliance professionals will work with your organisation to conduct a PCI 4.0 compliance gap assessment to understand what requirements are not currently in place and require remediation.
+We can then advise you on the most effective and efficient methods for achieving compliance, whether it involves implementing a new solution, changing or outsourcing a process, implementing compensating controls, or planning for a Customised Approach to some of the requirements.

 - Annual on-site audits